vvgomes/ask/README.md

 $ rake
 ```

-And, finally, run the rails server:
+Before running the server you will have to set two environment vars: `IDP_SSO_TARGET_URL` and `IDP_CERT_FINGERPRINT`.
+Assuming you have an [Okta Preview](https://thoughtworks-admin.oktapreview.com) account, get the target url & certificate from the *okta-localhost* app to run in development mode.
+Finally, run the rails server:

 ```
 $ rails s -p 4567